stefanvstein/stonehorse.candy/README.md

 #### iterate

-The iterate function takes a function and a initial value and produces iterators that produces reapeated application.
+The iterate function takes a function and a initial value and produces iterators that produces repeated application.
 That is initial, function(initial), function(function(initial)) and so on.

 The infinite rangeFrom function could be created as: